-Included among the library's resources is a small museum containing items developed and manufactured by Edward Weston--scientist, prolific inventor, and a founding member of the board of trustees of the university.
-Dr. Weston’s rare book collection is also maintained by the library and is available to scholars and other interested in the history of science and technology.
+Included among NJIT’s information resources are the university’s historical archive for items developed and manufactured by Edward Weston--scientist, a prolific inventor, and a founding member of the board of trustees of the university.
+The university library maintains a collection of Dr. Weston’s books, papers and drawings in the Rare Book room that is available to scholars and others interested in the history of science and technology.

 Connect to library.njit.edu website or by calling (973)596-3210 for more information about the Van Houten Library and connect to archlib.njit.edu website or by calling (973)596-3083 for more information about the Littman Library.